larytet/MyPerfectThings/open-space-planning.md

 # Open space

+In my case this is a fairly large, completely open space without any walls.
 I hear a small talk in the opposite corner 20 meters from me.
 I am  not sure if this was the plan.
 There is background noise all the time.
 I imagine that some people more sensitive to the surrounding noise than others.
 I suspect that there is a badly hidden hate of open spaces in the Israeli hitech.
 If I am right it is going to be harder to fill positions especially by old hands.
 Who needs old buggers anyway?